 Numeric, the residual of the module in the linear model.
 It is calculated as the difference between the observed and expected (fitted) total tree lengths.

-Character, "not_significant" if the module falls inside the prediction interval of the fit, "diverged" if a module has a higher total tree length than the upper boundary of the prediction interval, and "conserved" if a module has a lower total tree length than the lower boundary of the prediction interval
+Character, classification of the module based on the prediction interval: "within_expectation" if the module falls inside the prediction interval of the fit, "diverged" if a module has a higher total tree length than the upper boundary of the prediction interval, and "conserved" if a module has a lower total tree length than the lower boundary of the prediction interval (only for the overall analysis).

 Columns required in case the focus of interest is species-specific divergence: